RedisGears/RedisGears/docs/intro.md

 ### Waiting for Another Execution

-You can give a coroutine to a step and wait for events inside this coroutine.
-You can wait on `async.sleep` but what else can we wait on?
-On v1.2 the [run](functions.md#run) function returns a future object that can be awaited inside a coroutine.
+You can use a coroutine inside a step to wait for events like `async.sleep`.
+As of v1.2, it can also wait on the future object returned by the [run](functions.md#run) function.
 This allows you to start a [local](intro.md#local-vs-global) execution, decide to create a global execution, and wait for it to finish.

 The following example uses async-await to cache global execution results in a local key and only triggers a global execution on cache misses:
 ```python
 {{ include('async_await/async_await-003.py')}}
 ```
-In the example, we first check if we have the student count in a local key, we need the [`hashtag()`](runtime.md#hashtag) to make sure this cached key is located on the correct shard (for cluster support).
-If the key exists we return its content, otherwise we create a global execution that counts the number of students.
-We wait for this global execution to finish, cache the result, and return it.
-Notice that the results from `await GB() ... run()` are returned as a list of two elements: the first is the execution results (as another list) and the second is a list of errors.
+This example first checks if the student count is in a local key.
+It uses [`hashtag()`](runtime.md#hashtag) to make sure this cached key is located on the correct shard (for cluster support).
+If the key exists, it returns its content.
+Otherwise, it creates a global execution that counts the number of students.
+It waits for this global execution to finish, cache the result, and return it.
+Notice that the results from `await GB() ... run()` are a list of two elements: the first is a list of execution results and the second is a list of errors.

 ### Gears Future

-In the last section, we mentioned that the [run](functions.md#run) function returns a future object.
-RedisGears allows you to create a future using a new function, `createFuture`.
-This function creates a future object that can be awaited using the `await` keyword.
+The last section mentioned that the [run](functions.md#run) function returns a future object.
+You can create a future object with the new `createFuture` function and await it with the `await` keyword.
 When waiting on a future object, the waiting coroutine does not consume any CPU resources.
 The waiting coroutine will continue when some other code sets a result to the future object with `setFutureResults`.

 The following example creates a pubsub pattern where the publisher sends each message to a single subscriber and is blocked until the subscriber reads the message.